 Orientation and Arrival

-International Student Orienation will occur on Friday August 23, 2013.
+International Student Orientation will start on January 18, 2017 and will continue the week of January 23rd.
 Information will be emailed to new students.

-Students will receive a Welcome Guide along with their I-20 Form.
+Students will receive an electronic Welcome Guide along with their I-20 Form.
 Transportation information is contained in the packet.
 Students should review the information before finalizing their flight arrangements.
 The International Programs Office will help students with their initial travel to campus (if needed).

 Immediately upon arrival on campus, holders of F-1 visas (graduate and undergraduate) are required to report to the International Programs Office in Ceddia Union Building Room 221.
 Directions to the office can be found at the left of this page.
 Students need to bring their passport, I-94 (Arrival/Departure Record), and their I-20.

 International students must complete an International Student Information Sheet and health insurance verification each semester.
 International students must carry a full-time course load each semester (nine credits for graduate students and 12 credits for undergraduate students).

 - U.S. Banks often delay the payment of money that is transferred from foreign banks.
 It may take up to two months to cash a check or draft from a foreign bank.
 Banks also charge a separate fee for this service.
 Exchange of foreign currency should be done before coming to Shippensburg.
 Local banks do not provide this service .
 We suggest that you bring your money in the form of travelers' checks.
 It is the safest and most convenient way for you to bring money.
 We will assist you in opening a bank account soon after you arrive.
 If more money is needed from your home country, it can be wired directly to your bank here.

 - Pennsylvania experiences all seasons (winter, spring, summer, fall).
 If you have been admitted for the fall semester and arrive in August, lightweight clothing is appropriate.
 If you have been admitted for the spring semester and arrive in January, a heavy overcoat, gloves and wool clothing will be necessary.